gunjanBarke/fraud-detection-system/README.md

 # Fraud Transaction Detection using Machine Learning

+⚠️ Note: Due to GitHub file size limits, a representative sample of the dataset is provided.
+The full dataset can be downloaded from the original source.

 📌 Project Overview

 This project focuses on building a machine learning–based fraud detection system for a financial company.